divyanshu575/pursify/wwwroot/README.txt

 - Added shortcut link at home page, modified UI.

 - Added github account to visual studio, created repository and pushed the project.

+Errors-

+- SQL error: Due to different data types, we fix this by correcting data types in the Model
+- Naming convention was a little confusing and run into some errors
+- Reasearch online for styling options for modifying UI.

+2024-01-18 1801 hrs
+Migration is created - 20240218235606_InitialCreate, 20240219030338_Material, 20240222165514_Initial2

+2024-01-22 1335 hrs
+Added a button to naviagvte to the inventory
+Updated Readme and modified the seddata file with 3 more items.
+Commited proect.